williamlamjy/mTracker/docs/DeveloperGuide.md

 ### Edit instrument feature

 The edit instrument functionality mainly involves the `console`, `commands` and `model` components.
-Within the `console` component, the `InputParser` class implements the method `InputParser#getEditInstrumentCommand()`.
-This method calls `InputParser#getParametersToEdit` which will prompt the users to input which parameters of the instrument to edit and check if the parameters entered are valid.
+Within the `console` component, the `InputParser` class implements the method `InputParser#getEditInstrumentCommand(comandComponents, instruments)`.
+This method calls
+`InputParser#getParametersToEdit(validAttributes)` which will prompt the users to input which parameters of the instrument to edit and check if the parameters entered are valid.
 Invalid inputs will not be processed.

 The process of writing the new values of the parameters to be edited is handled by the `EditInstrumentParser` class.
-The method `EditInstrumentParser#createEditCommand()` calls `EditInstrumentParser#getEditedParameters()` which
-calls multiple individual methods that check if its parameters is being edited and to enter a new value for the parameters.
+The method `EditInstrumentParser#createEditCommand(parametersToEdit, instrumentToEdit, instrumentNumber)` calls `EditInstrumentParser#getEditedParameters(parametersToEdit, instrumentToEdit)` which calls multiple individual methods that check if its parameters is being edited and to enter a new value for the parameters.